filterpaper/filterpaper.github.io/prng.md

 For more serious use of PRNG output, the simple [PractRand tool](http://pracrand.sourceforge.net/) tool can be used to evaluate output quality.
 See this post for more details on [setting up PractRand tests](https://www.pcg-random.org/posts/how-to-test-with-practrand.html).

 # 32 and 64-bit PRNGs
 Large state space of 32 and 64-bit is where one can find many PRNGs.
 They are overkill for embedded systems like QMK that rarely need big random numbers and compiled code sizes are larger than `rand()`.
 Nonetheless if you want something bespoke, listed in this section are interesting ones that passes PractRand tests.
+It is worth noting that truncated `uint8_t` output of these codes are on par with its full length results.
 ## PCG32
 Melissa O'Neill published her paper and PCG (permuted congruential generator) family of codes at [www.pcg-random.org](https://www.pcg-random.org/).
 Her most robust [PCG32 code](https://www.pcg-random.org/download.html) has many versions—the following is a seeded version of 64-bit state with XORshift and random-rotation:
 ```c